 8 Reasons That Discourage Filipinos From Starting Own Business

 Filipinos must have heard from their parents, professors or neighbors that very few people got rich through income derived from employment.
 So trying out a business might be a worthy alternative.
-After all, reading the success stories of folks like Mang Inasal’s founder or the rags-to-riches tale of Filipinos working abroad are relateable to many of us.
+After all, reading the success stories of folks like Mang Inasal’s founder or the rags-to-riches tale of Filipinos working abroad are relatable to many of us.

 But despite that promise of prosperity through entrepreneurship, many Filipinos are unable or unwilling to make that pursuit.
-Let’s try to explore the possible reasons why many of us chose to being employed than put up our own business.
+Let’s try to explore the possible reasons why many of us chose to be employed than put up our own business.

 Tepid attitude from schools to encourage entrepreneurship among students

 Despite TV shows that highlight successes among business-minded people — startups, family-owned businesses, and accidental entrepreneurs — that’s as much information readily available to inspire us as we can get.
 School may teach us how to do business but less on why we should do business.
 Students are generally trained to become employees and less as employers.
-If ever we embark on a business, we Filipinos are content on doing side projects and small gigs, and devote more time on our full-time jobs.
+If ever we embark on a business, we Filipinos are content on doing side projects and small gigs and devote more time to our full-time jobs.

 Business ideas may be taught but they are often confined to theoretical concepts and less on making them happen in real life.

 The tide has changed and schools have recently become more vocal in encouraging students to think outside the box and explore business opportunities.
-But without support from stakeholders — government agencies, corporate partners and organizations — it remains a big challenge to get students switch from attending job fairs to seeking seed capital to finance their ideas.
+But without support from stakeholders — government agencies, corporate partners and organizations — it remains a big challenge to get students to switch from attending job fairs to seeking seed capital to finance their ideas.

 We prefer a stable, regularly paying jobs